imrafaelmerino/java-fun/docs/README.md

 The takeaway is declarative and expressive the function modifyPerson is in the above example.
 Besides, it's utterly safe without writing any null check.

-## <a name="notwhatfor"><a/> When not to use it

-json-values fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for Enterprise Object-Oriented Programming.
-Don't create yet another fancy abstraction with getters and setters or a complex DSL over json-values.
-[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates ironically on this point.
 ### <a name="lenses"><a/> Lenses

 ### <a name="optionals"><a/> Optionals